Aarvis/spaces-datajam2023/README.md

 (Note, pgadmin might show that the restore failed, but check the table values for Player and Auction table and if both are populated you are good to go)

-2. If you want to populate the db manually.
+2. If you did not want to go ahead with path 1), and you want to populate the db manually do 2) and 3).

 First clear the db.

 Navigate to the dataJam-2023/js/datajam directory